zackychan97/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`. the forEach method does not return anything while map method does.
+1. Describe the biggest difference between `.forEach` & `.map`. the forEach method changes the original array while map method brings us a new touched array and also returns the original, untouched array.
 So I guess there was a really good article I read about this from codeburst, and how they made it click with me, was that they made it known that forEach is basically just taking a function you wrote and applying it on elements in an existing array, while the map also uses a function we provided.
 Its just that map can RETURN things and instead of applying function inside of the array [like forEach] thus altering/mutating the array, map returns a completely new array with the functions applied, and you still get your untampered array.
+T